Find the best practice amp to help you progress faster. Our resident guitar teacher cuts to the chase to give you his stand-out picks.

 Best Practice Amp Selection Methodology

 The first edition was published in 2017.
-The current edition was published on May 2024
+This current edition was published in 2025.

-While there is no universal definition of a practice amp, for the purposes of this guide we defined it as a guitar combo amplifier with practice friendly features.
+While there is no universal definition of a practice amp, for the purposes of this guide, we defined it as a guitar combo amplifier with practice-friendly features.
 We limited our scope to those that weigh no more than 20 lbs., with a maximum street price of $500.
-In addition to meeting those specifications, we only feature those that are available from a USA based retailer.
+In addition to meeting those specifications, we only feature those that are available from a USA-based retailer.

-For more information about our methods see How Gearank Works.
+For more information about our methods, see How Gearank Works.

 About the Author and Contributors